oddlama/agenix-rekey/README.md

 automatically.
 This extension is a flakes-only project and can be used alongside regular use of agenix.

-To make use of rekeying, you will have to store secrets in your repository by encrypting them with a master key (YubiKey or regular age identity), and agenix-rekey will automatically re-encrypt these secrets for any host that requires them.
-A YubiKey is highly recommended and will provide you with a smooth rekeying experience.
+To make use of rekeying, you will have to store secrets in your repository by encrypting them with a master key (YubiKey, FIDO2 key, TPM or regular age identity), and agenix-rekey will automatically re-encrypt these secrets for any host that requires them.
+A YubiKey/FIDO2 key is highly recommended and will provide you with a smooth rekeying experience.
 In summary, you get:

-- 🔑 **Single master-key.** Anything in your repository is encrypted by your master YubiKey or age identity.
+- 🔑 **Single master-key.** Anything in your repository is encrypted by your master YubiKey/FIDO2 key or age identity.
 - ➡️ **Host-key inference.** No need to manually keep track of which key is needed for which host - no `secrets.nix`.
 - ✔️ **Less secret management.** Rekeyed secrets never have to be added to your flake repository, thus you only have to keep track of the actual secret.
 Also a leaked host-key doesn't allow an attacker to decrypt